ISSN – 2006 9995

 • Vectors will be set in bold face and should be indicated in the manuscript by underlining with a way line.

-• Equations or formulas should be numbered serially on the right-hand side by Arabic numerals in parentheses.
+• Equations or formulae should be numbered serially on the right-hand side by Arabic numerals in parentheses.

 • Include DOI of the references whenever available